 It is easy to suppose that the Trading Standards service only began recently.
 This is, however, far from the truth.
 Indeed, the origins stretch way back to the first enforcement of legislation on Weights and Measures, which began before the Norman Conquest.

-Over a thousand years later, the enforcement of Weights and Measures legislation is still a core part of Trading Standards work in Devon and Somerset, making sure people get what they pay for, whether it’s a litre of petrol or a kilo of beef.
+Over a thousand years later, the enforcement of Weights and Measures legislation is still a core part of Trading Standards work in Devon, Somerset and Torbay, making sure people get what they pay for, whether it’s a litre of petrol or a kilo of beef.
 However, our work now covers a much wider area than checking quantity alone.

 Standardising Weights & Measures